Riley-Py/UWaterloo-Work/MSE 261/Introduction.md

 ## Integrating Environmental & Financial Analysis
 - There are four pillars to this:
 	- *Carbon pricing*: Incorporation of carbon costs to cash flow projections
-	- *Lifecycle Analysis*: Full cradle-to-grave cost,
+	- *Lifecycle Analysis*: Inclusion of disposal/recycling and cradle-to-grave cost
+	- *Multi-Criteria Analysis*: Methods to balance financial and environmental objectives
+	- *ESG Metrics*: Tracking environmental, social, and governance performance with financial returns
+## Global Considerations in Engineering Economics

+###

 #mse261